 How to Start a Cover Letter With Examples and Tips

 What's the best way to start a cover letter for a job?
-The first sentence or two of your cover letter are the most important ones.
+The first couple of sentences of your cover letter are the most important ones.
 Recruiters and hiring managers often spend mere seconds scanning your application.
-You need to grab their attention right away, or they may never even get to the second page.

 This might mean highlighting a contact, providing a quick window into your relevant background and experience, and/or emphasizing a significant accomplishment.